c-j-bates/efficientPerceptualDataCompression/README.md

 # efficientPerceptualDataCompression
-Scripts for training neural network models in forthcoming Psychological Review manuscript, "Efficient Data Compression in Perception and Perceptual Memory" (Bates, Jacobs).
+Scripts for training and analyzing neural network models in forthcoming Psychological Review manuscript, "Efficient Data Compression in Perception and Perceptual Memory" (Bates & Jacobs, 2020).

 Dependencies:
-* tensorflow==1.12
+* tensorflow, version==1.12
 * numpy
 * scipy
-* python-pillow
+* PIL (can install via: pip install python-pillow)

 In addition, there are two image datasets that must be downloaded: the Fruits-360 dataset (https://github.com/Horea94/Fruit-Images-Dataset) and my own dataset of downsampled plant-like images (https://drive.google.com/open?id=170VD85Ke4vExYhcXviqGh-pVy1EIAJlS).
-For plants-related experiments, the `--image_width` argument in commands below can be supplied with the value 100 or 120, as these correspond to the two different subdirectories in the image set (but note that "plants_setsize" should be three times these values, since it copies them onto a 3x3 grid).
+For plants-related experiments, the `--image_width` argument in commands below can be supplied with the value 100 or 120, as these correspond to the two different subdirectories in the image set (but note that "plants_setsize" should be three times these values, 300 or 360, since it copies them onto a 3x3 grid).

 For all cases below, the following is true:
 `--rate_loss_weight` scales the gradient steps corresponding to the KL divergence term in the loss function